-The first variation extends the vanilla architecture by integrating Generative Adversarial Networks (GANs) into the adversarial framework; in our reference, this is termed the Q-GAN-1 model (cf. Fig.~\ref{variation2} for the architecture of Q-GAN-I).
+The first variation extends the vanilla architecture by integrating Generative Adversarial Networks (GANs) into the adversarial framework; in our reference, this is termed the Q-GAN-1 model (Fig.~\ref{variation2} for its architecture).
 This implementation introduces a Generator and a Discriminator to synthesize additional training data, thereby augmenting the real dataset.
-The GAN is trained using a binary cross-entropy loss, where the Discriminator learns to distinguish between real and synthetic feature sets, and the Generator is optimized to produce data that can fool the Discriminator.
+The GAN is trained with a binary cross-entropy loss, where the Discriminator learns to distinguish real from synthetic feature sets, and the Generator is optimized to produce data that fools the Discriminator.
 Importantly, the Discriminator-Generator pair is trained separately from the QNN and Evaluator models.
 Once trained, the generator produces synthetic feature inputs fed into the QNN.
-The QNN and Evaluator are then jointly trained, where the Evaluator provides feedback based on the concatenated inputs of features, QNN outputs, and LIME explanations.
-This feedback loop enhances QNN learning using real and GAN-generated samples.
+The QNN and Evaluator are then jointly trained, with the Evaluator providing feedback based on the concatenation of features, QNN outputs, and LIME explanations.
+This feedback loop enhances QNN learning by incorporating both real and GAN-generated samples.
 The training of the QNN-Evaluator feedback mechanism and the GAN components proceeds over 10 epochs, albeit in separate but complementary stages.